Mexico is home to many diverse ecosystems. Therefore, it is not unexpected that the nation is home to various snake species.

 It can, however, also be observed on the ground, particularly when hunting.

-Since the Chicken Snake is a nocturnal species that hunt during the day, expect to see it in Mexico during the day.
+Since the Chicken Snake is a nocturnal species that hunts during the day, you can expect to see it in Mexico during the day.

 Chicken snakes are not considered to be particularly hostile despite being very territorial.

-They frequently dive to the ground and hide among leaf litter if startled.
+If startled, they frequently dive to the ground and hide among leaf litter.
 When confronted by predators, they nod their heads and extend their necks, becoming larger and more intimidating.

 Even though they are non-venomous, they only bite as a last resort.